 How do I apply for Universal Credit?

 You apply for Universal Credit online.
-There may also be some work related tasks you must agree to complete in order to keep being paid.
+There may also be some work related tasks which you must agree to complete so that you keep getting paid.

 Related information